University of St. Gallen: Campus

 In the Main Building, designed by Walter Foerderer and regarded worldwide as a significant example of 1960s architecture, art is a major feature of the architecture; whereas in the Library Building of 1989, works of art complement the diversity of architectural forms narratively.
 There are works by Kemény, Penalba, Arp, Braque, Hajdu, Soniatta, Miró, Calder, Soulages, Giacometti, Tàpies, Coghuf, Otto Müller, Disler, Bill, Josef Felix Müller, Paladino, Richter, and Cucchi.

 In 1995, a convention and executive education centre opened a few minutes walk from the main campus.
 Extended in 2007, it now comprises several plenary halls and 54 business rooms.
-The university also has international hubs in Singapore and São Paulo to connect local faculty, students, alumni and companies with its academic activities.
+The university also has international hubs in Singapore, São Paulo and Dornbirn to connect local faculty, students, alumni and companies with its academic activities.

 In 2019, the voters of the canton of St. Gallen approved the construction of an additional campus in the city.
 The new campus will create room for 3,000 additional students and will be opened in 2027.

 In February 2022, the new HSG Learning Center "SQUARE" opened on the Rosenberg.
 It is intended to be an innovative place for thinking and working, enabling new types of learning and interaction between students, faculty and people from the field.
 The project is being realised by the HSG Foundation and financed entirely through donations.
 Over 800 donors have supported the HSG Learning Center to date.
 The project "Open Grid - Choices of Tomorrow" by Sou Fujimoto Architects won the architecture competition in 2018.